zkIDWallet/.github/README.md

 Welcome to the official GitHub Organization for **zkID Wallet** — a cutting-edge project that combines **privacy, compliance, and decentralization** in blockchain transactions through **Zero-Knowledge Proofs** and **eIDAS digital signatures**.

+> This project was originally developed as a university thesis and hosted at [paolo9921/zkCF_Wallet](https://github.com/paolo9921/zkCF_Wallet).
+> It now continues its evolution within this organization to foster collaboration, modularization, and broader community adoption.
 ---

 ## 🌍 Mission